damymetzke/.damymetzke/README.md

 - Git
 - Vim

-If you want to use this as a starting point for your own settings you shoud consider changing the name of the folder.
+If you want to use this as a starting point for your own settings you should consider changing the name of the folder.
 `/bash/exports.sh` exports the environment variable `$CUSTOM_USER_CONFIG`.
 Update this value to change the folder name.